Youngblackwoman/youngblackwoman.github.io/_posts/2015-12-24-a-new-nigeria.md

 image: "/assets/article_images/entrepreneur.jpg"
 ---

 Dear diary, compliments of the season!!!
 Today, we have a guest writer on the blog and I'm quite excited about it.
 I once told you about a *cool, calm and collected* gentleman who played the role of Bro Shola during the [Almost a bride series](http://thediaryofayoungblackwoman.com/2014/11/17/almost-a-bride-behind-scenes_17.html), well he's back again on the blog with an inspiring article this time.
-It's a mind-blowing article which has a number of ideas that'll help in creating the Nigeria of our dreams.
+It's a mind-blowing article that has a number of ideas that'll help in creating the Nigeria of our dreams.
 I hope you enjoy reading it just like I did.

 ********************************************************************************